 The three tones available are Nude, Rose and Berry (Pictured above Starting with Nude at the top and Rose in the Middle and Berry at the bottom).
 As they are a sheer tint they will look different depending on your natural lip colour.
 I usually put pictures of me wearing products up on my Instagram, so make sure you are following me if you want to see more.

 Weleda products are all certified by NATRUE which is one of the more stringent certifications available and one I trust.
 The Lip balms are all certified as natural, but many of Weleda’s products are also certified entirely organic or have a portion of organic ingredients.
 The brand works year on year to ensure that they are including more organic and preferably biodynamic ingredients in the formulas and work really hard to develop relationships with their farmers and suppliers to ensure the highest quality.
 I always find the fact that Weleda products are all certified natural as a minimum very reassuring, it is a brand that I use daily because in a sea of other “green” brands, they go above and beyond to create wonderful products that are sustainable, affordable and effective.
-The new tinted lip balms are £6.95 each or you can get the trio with a lovely little organic cotton bag, currently on offer for £15.
-You find them here.
+The new tinted lip balms are £6.95 each.

 Have you tried the Weleda Lip balms?
 Which one would you choose?